tosc/vim/README.md

 get more output from program.

 ### Low
+* Create binding for adding new words to my spell check.
 * Create own session unite source.
 Currently use Shougos for no reason.
 	* Create a unite source that shows files in my session folder.
 		Show name of the session.
 This should be a list of the buffers